NELCO Ltd leads gainers in 'A' group

 ALSO READ

-Newgen Software Technologies standalone net profit rises 34.37% in the March 2021 quarter
+Titagarh Wagons reports standalone net profit of Rs 17.16 crore in the March 2021 quarter

+Titagarh Wagons reports consolidated net profit of Rs 0.76 crore in the March 2021 quarter

 -

-Newgen Software Technologies Ltd, India Glycols Ltd, Power Mech Projects Ltd and National Aluminium Company Ltd are among the other gainers in the BSE's 'A' group today, 28 June 2021.
+GIC Housing Finance Ltd, Sequent Scientific Ltd, Lincoln Pharmaceuticals Ltd and Titagarh Wagons Ltd are among the other gainers in the BSE's 'A' group today, 29 June 2021.

-Newgen Software Technologies Ltd, India Glycols Ltd, Power Mech Projects Ltd and National Aluminium Company Ltd are among the other gainers in the BSE's 'A' group today, 28 June 2021.
+GIC Housing Finance Ltd, Sequent Scientific Ltd, Lincoln Pharmaceuticals Ltd and Titagarh Wagons Ltd are among the other gainers in the BSE's 'A' group today, 29 June 2021.

-Newgen Software Technologies Ltd soared 10.34% to Rs 584.2.
+GIC Housing Finance Ltd spiked 11.71% to Rs 169.3.
 The stock was the second biggest gainer in 'A' group.
-On the BSE, 46125 shares were traded on the counter so far as against the average daily volumes of 4.4 lakh shares in the past one month.
+On the BSE, 3.5 lakh shares were traded on the counter so far as against the average daily volumes of 86375 shares in the past one month.

-India Glycols Ltd spiked 10.23% to Rs 609.1.
+Sequent Scientific Ltd soared 10.26% to Rs 321.85.
 The stock was the third biggest gainer in 'A' group.
-On the BSE, 2 lakh shares were traded on the counter so far as against the average daily volumes of 35195 shares in the past one month.
+On the BSE, 7.54 lakh shares were traded on the counter so far as against the average daily volumes of 99860 shares in the past one month.

-Power Mech Projects Ltd exploded 9.06% to Rs 728.6.
+Lincoln Pharmaceuticals Ltd added 8.99% to Rs 344.2.
 The stock was the fourth biggest gainer in 'A' group.
-On the BSE, 37408 shares were traded on the counter so far as against the average daily volumes of 14968 shares in the past one month.
+On the BSE, 1.2 lakh shares were traded on the counter so far as against the average daily volumes of 18984 shares in the past one month.

-National Aluminium Company Ltd advanced 8.58% to Rs 79.7.
+Titagarh Wagons Ltd jumped 7.45% to Rs 74.3.
 The stock was the fifth biggest gainer in 'A' group.
-On the BSE, 54.04 lakh shares were traded on the counter so far as against the average daily volumes of 25.78 lakh shares in the past one month.
+On the BSE, 5.26 lakh shares were traded on the counter so far as against the average daily volumes of 2.38 lakh shares in the past one month.

 Powered by Capital Market - Live News